PatrickCoffey/TLRweb/README.md

 Excel files will be downloadable from the server, this is to ensure that people will still have a familiar way to filter the spreadsheets!

-It is intended that the staging database will be controlled using SQLAlchemy and that it will be very similar to the Django data base which will aid in supporting this application
+It is intended that the staging database will be controlled using SQLAlchemy and that it will be very similar to the Django data base which will aid in supporting this application due to the fact Django actually uses SQLAlchemy to liaise with its own database!